Remus-Network/remusnetworkutilities/README.md

 RemusNetworkUtilities is released under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html) version 3.0.
 You are free to use, modify, and distribute this mod in accordance with the terms and conditions of the GPL version 3.

 Please refer to the [full text of the GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

-**Note:** This README provides a general overview of the RemusNetworkUtilities mod.
-For more detailed information, refer to the mod's documentation or the official repository.